Revised 18 October 2021

 Event Safety Coordinator

 The controller, course planner and event organiser must consider safety, emergency and search and rescue options in the planning of the event.
-An Event Safety Coordinator should be appointed by the organising team.
+The organising team should consider appointing an Event Safety Coordinator, especially for major events.
 This would normally be the event organiser, although an inexperienced organiser may wish to delegate this role to the controller or another experienced organiser.
 The Event Safety Coordinator has overall responsibility for decisions relating to safety, search and rescue.
+For events where there is only a course planner, such as Street-O and winter Wednesday midday events, the course planner should consider the safety and emergency procedures.

 The controller, course planner and organiser (and, if additional, Event Safety Coordinator) should meet and address the following: